alexk99/the_router/bras/bras_howto_eng.md

 The detailed description of the ip configuration of subscriber's connected via a dedicated VLAN is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>

-The following attributes could be used to configure a L2/L3 connected subscriber:
+#### The following attributes could be used to configure a L2/L3 connected subscriber:

-	therouter_ingress_cir or WISPr-Bandwidth-Max-Up
+	therouter_ingress_cir or WISPr-Bandwidth-Max-Up or Mikrotik-Rate-Limit
-	therouter_engress_cir or WISPr-Bandwidth-Max-Down
+	therouter_engress_cir or WISPr-Bandwidth-Max-Down or Mikrotik-Rate-Limit
 	therouter_subsc_ttl
 	therouter_subsc_static_arp
 	therouter_install_subsc_route